pattherogue/btc/README.md

 Overview:
 ---------
 This project focuses on forecasting Bitcoin prices using time series analysis techniques.
-By leveraging historical price data and advanced forecasting models, we aim to provide insights into future price trends.
+Leveraging historical price data and advanced forecasting models, the aim is to provide insights into future price trends.

 Setup:
 ------